Pokis/spark/docs/04-google-cloud.md

 - Firebase Hosting: static admin and privacy page
 - Firebase Auth: Anonymous for mobile; Google for admins
 - Artifact Registry: one repository with untagged-image cleanup
-- Pub/Sub: one RTDN topic and authenticated push subscription
+- optional Pub/Sub RTDN topic and authenticated push subscription, disabled by default
-- Cloud Scheduler: one nightly retention cleanup request
+- optional Cloud Scheduler nightly retention cleanup request, disabled by default
 - optional uptime/5xx monitoring, disabled by default to preserve scale-to-zero

 Firestore location is immutable.
 If most eventual users will be far from Europe, review the